jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-17-Matrioshka-Brain.md

 The brain will destroy life
 Life that can compete with it
 And you can travel faster than light
-So it is coming for you next
+So it is coming for you

 A-G-F-E (all these chords open and slower)
 Life is a sensitive wonder